aurimas13/Revenue-Forecast/README.md

 7. **Comparing Tuned Models**: The performance of the tuned ARIMA and Prophet models or just ARIMA model was compared using the same metrics as before.
 The comparison enabled the identification of the best model for predicting revenue in this specific case.

-Based on the comparison of accuracy metrics, the ARIMA model was found to be the best choice for this particular dataset and problem, despite its limitations in handling multivariate data.
+Based on the comparison of accuracy metrics, the LSTM model was found to be the best choice for this particular dataset.
 This analysis demonstrated the importance of exploring multiple models and metrics when making predictions and highlights the need for model selection to be tailored to the specific dataset and problem at hand.

 ### API